stackunderflow111/blog/content/page/resources.md

 The educative course [Functional Programming Patterns With RamdaJS](https://www.educative.io/courses/functional-programming-patterns-with-ramdajs) introduces functional programming concepts and Ramda.js.

+The book [Functional Programming in Scala](https://learning.oreilly.com/library/view/functional-programming-in/9781617290657/) introduces functional programming with Scala.
+I am currently reading this book with a group of colleagues.
+It has a lot of exercises to make sure you understand the concepts well.
+One of the problems of this book is that it might use certain Scala features without explaining them in detail, so be prepared for some googling.

 ## Category Theory

 The book (in the form of a series of blog posts) [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) explains category theory and its connection to programming.
 The author also has [lecture videos](https://www.youtube.com/user/DrBartosz/playlists) on the same topic.
 I do find the lectures more approachable than the book.
 I only finished the first part of the videos and the corresponding chapters of the book, and I think it's more  than sufficient for an average programmer like me:) *(Strongly Recommended)*